-Importantly, we present many podcasts designed to give you an insight and understanding into the experiences of other individuals opinions and treatment protocols disgusting any podcast or the individual’s own experience and we do not necessarily share the same opinion nor do we recommend any treatment protocol discussed.
+Importantly, we present many podcasts designed to give you an insight and understanding into the experiences of other individuals’ opinions and treatment protocols disgusting any podcast or the individual’s own experience and we do not necessarily share the same opinion nor do we recommend any treatment protocol discussed.

-All content on this website at any linked blog, podcast or video material controlled this website or content is created and produced for informational purposes only and is largely based on the personal experience of Bill Gasiamis, the content is intended to complement your medical treatment and support healing.
+All content on this website at any linked blog, podcast, or video material controlled by this website or content is created and produced for informational purposes only and is largely based on the personal experience of Bill Gasiamis, the content is intended to complement your medical treatment and support healing.
 It is not intended to be a substitute for professional medical advice and should not be relied on as health advice.

-Never delay seeking advice or disregard the advice of a medical professional, your doctor or your rehabilitation program based on our content.
+Never delay seeking advice or disregard the advice of a medical professional, your doctor, or your rehabilitation program based on our content.
 If you have any questions or concerns about your health or medical condition, please seek guidance from a doctor or other medical professional.

 If you are experiencing a health emergency or things you might be called triple zero if in Australia or your local emergency number immediately for emergency assistance or go to the nearest hospital emergency department medical information changes constantly.
 While we aim to provide current quality information in our content.